 Appropriately, adventures abound in the BSB cookbook, with recipes running from Pearl Barley with Kale and Butternut Squash to Quail Stuff with Chanterelles and Foie Gras, with Polenta and Jus.

 Somehow we go back to the Grapefruit Pudding.

 "This dessert could have been a disaster for Michelle," according to the authors. "when she was a student at the Culinary Institute of America, she had to prepare this pudding for a banquet where it would be evaluated by a team of chefs.
-She didn't have time to chill the dessert before showing if for review and was sweating as she waited to
+She didn't have time to chill the dessert before showing if for review and was sweating as she waited to hear their verdict.

 3 cups ruby red grapefruit juice